-News-Decoder is part of the French not-for-profit Nouvelles-Découvertes, which is governed by an eight-person board of trustees.
-Here are their profiles:
+News Decoder is part of the French non-profit Nouvelles-Découvertes, which is governed by an eight-person board of trustees.

-Nelson Graves is the founder of News-Decoder and an experienced educator and administrator who has taught and worked on three continents.
+Nelson Graves is the founder and president of News Decoder and an experienced educator and administrator who has taught and worked on three continents.
 He was a correspondent, bureau chief and regional managing editor at Reuters, holding posts in Washington, Paris, New Delhi, Kuala Lumpur, Milan and Tokyo.
 He later served as admissions director at Johns Hopkins University’s graduate program in international relations in Europe, and has worked with schools around the world.

 Janet Hartwell was Head of School at Greens Farms Academy between 2003 and 2018.
 Formerly the Assistant Head of School at Groton, she has a B.A. from the University of Leeds, a post-graduate Diploma in Education from Moray House, Edinburgh, and an M.A. from Teachers College, Columbia University.
 Janet spent many years living and teaching in the Middle East, in Iran and Saudi Arabia, which fueled her interest in helping all students to develop a global perspective.
 Janet is a Past- President of the Connecticut Association of Independent Schools (CAIS).

-Christian Henry co-founded the non-profit school and marine research center The Island School, where he worked as a science teacher before taking on business administrator and fundraising roles.
-In his current position at NoticeAbility he develops marketing strategies and builds relationships with public and private schools.
-He also serves on the board at The Centre for Ocean Research and Education, Beacon Hill Seminars and a Cambridge, Massachusetts public elementary school.
-He completed his MBA at Duke University.
+Christian Henry is an executive recruiter within the education and non-profit practice at Conley Search.
+He co-founded the high school study-abroad program The Island School as a science teacher before serving in business officer and fundraising roles.
+He has previously consulted on marketing strategies to engage public and independent schools with enrichment programming.
+He is on the board of several non-profit educational organizations including the Centre for Ocean Research and Education, Beacon Hill Seminars and a Cambridge, Massachusetts public elementary school.

 Aralynn A. McMane has worked around the world in the interests of young people, journalism and media literacy.
 With the World Association of Newspapers and News Publishers, she introduced publisher-educator partnerships in more than 20 countries.
 In the United States and France, she has been both a journalism practitioner and educator.
 She serves as a media literacy adviser to UNESCO.